ZeusWPI/hydra/api-resto-02.md

 These data are scraped from https://www.ugent.be/student/nl/meer-dan-studeren/resto.

 The menu data is property of Ghent University.
-We don't guarantee the correctness or completeness of the data.
+We do not guarantee the correctness or completeness of the data.

 ## Versioning and status